The Best Dog-Friendly National Parks for Exploring

 Hiking Trails

 If your furry friend loves the water, Yosemite has plenty of opportunities to cool off and splash around.
 You can take your dog for a swim or enjoy a leisurely paddle in one of the park's many lakes and rivers.
-Dog-friendly water activities include swimming at the Dog Lake or Tenaya Lake and paddling in the Merced River.
+Dog-friendly water activities include at the Dog Lake or Tenaya Lake and paddling in the Merced River.

 Dog-Friendly Accommodations